wixplosives/sample-monorepo/README.md

 Taking this into account, we use the following dependency structure:

 - `devDependencies` are placed in the root `package.json`
-- `dependencies` and `peerDependencies` are placed the `package.json` of the relevant package requiring them, as each package is published seperately
+- `dependencies` and `peerDependencies` are placed in the `package.json` of the relevant package requiring them, as each package is published seperately

 New `devDependencies` can be added to the root `package.json` using yarn: